 The first set we looked at only had a weight limit of 115 lbs. – that was definitely not going to work!

-Last, if you don’t already have swings and bars like we did, you will need to order those as well.
+Last, if you don’t already have swings and bars as we did, you will need to order those as well.

 You can choose any variety you’d like and make a custom swing set just for your kids.

-The last bit of hardware we ended up buying for the swing set were 2 ft. threaded metals rods like the one pictured above.
+The last bit of hardware we ended up buying for the swing set was 2 ft. threaded metal rods like the one pictured above.

 We used these to anchor the swing set to the ground because the feet were lifting up if anyone went big on the swings!

 They only cost about $2.50 each so we were happy with the price.

 Our anchors have corroded after 2 years but are still doing the trick.